kubernetes/website/content/en/docs/tasks/configure-pod-container/assign-pods-nodes.md

 ## Add a label to a node

-1. List the nodes with labels in your cluster:
+1. List the nodes in your cluster, along with their labels:

     ```shell
     kubectl get nodes --show-labels